-Thus, the Company adjusts the value of financial investments from the statutory balance sheet with the amount of RON 135.428.969, which represents the difference between the two valuation methods.
+Thus, the Company adjusts the value of financial investments from the statutory balance sheet with the amount of RON 31.412.407, and of the investment funs with the amount of RON 10.377, which represents the difference between the two valuation methods.

-At the same time, the value of the shares held in affiliated companies is adjusted with the amount of RON 618.709, which represents the difference between the two valuation methods.
+At the same time, the value of the shares held in affiliated companies is adjusted with the amount of RON 20.438, which represents the difference between the two valuation methods.